 - Dress professionally.
 If your colleague’s country is restrictive for religious reasons – requiring head coverings on women, for instance – you should know what is expected – or accepted – from foreign visitors.

 Expanding your business to global markets can be rewarding, profitable and challenging.
 What’s more, venturing into the international arena can protect you – in part – against the decline in domestic markets, as well as significantly improve your overall growth potential.
 Most international business development experts suggest starting the process systematically:

 - Prepare an international business plan to evaluate your needs and set your goals.
 This will assess your readiness and commitment to grow globally.

 - Identify international markets.
 The Department of Commerce provides information on foreign markets for U.S. goods and services.

 - Evaluate and select methods for product distribution.
 These range from opening company-owned foreign subsidiaries to working with agents, representatives and distributors, and setting up joint ventures.

 - Learn how to set prices, negotiate deals and navigate the legal landscape of exporting.
 Cultural, social, legal and economic differences make exporting a challenge for business owners who have only operated in the U.S.

 - Assess the best way to collect payment.
 Fortunately, the government’s interest in boosting exports, coupled with centuries of financial innovation, has expedited fiscal processes.

-Before shipping, make sure you package and label products in compliance with your target market’s regulations.
-While the globalization of transportation systems helps, regulations still differ from region to region.
+Before shipping, make sure you package and label products are in compliance with your target market’s regulations.
+While the globalization of transportation systems help, regulations still differ from region to region.